The Master (2012 film): Plot

-Freddie Quell is a sex-obsessed alcoholic Navy veteran struggling to adjust to post-war society in the wake of World War II.
+In early 1950, Freddie Quell is a sex-obsessed alcoholic Navy veteran struggling to adjust to post-war society in the wake of World War II.
 Prone to violent and erratic behavior, he is fired from his job as a department store photographer after getting into a fight with a customer.
 He works on a Filipino-American community farm in California until an elderly colleague collapses after drinking Freddie's moonshine.
 Freddie is accused of poisoning him and flees.

-In Sacramento, Freddie stows away on the yacht of a follower of Lancaster Dodd, the charismatic leader of a philosophical movement known as "The Cause."
+In San Francisco, Freddie stows away on the yacht of a follower of Lancaster Dodd, the charismatic leader of a philosophical movement known as "The Cause."
 When he is discovered, Dodd describes Freddie as "aberrated" and claims to have met him in the past but cannot remember where.
 He invites Freddie to stay to attend the marriage of his daughter, and to make more moonshine for which Dodd has developed a taste.
-Dodd begins an exercise with Freddie called "processing", in which he asks Freddie a flurry of disturbing psychological questions.
+Dodd begins an exercise with Freddie called "processing," in which he asks Freddie a flurry of disturbing psychological questions.
 Freddie breaks down at the end of the exercise while recalling his past relationship with Doris, a girl from his hometown to whom he promised to return.

 Freddie travels with Dodd's family as they spread The Cause along the East Coast.
-Dodd's family consist of his wife Peggy, his adult children Val and Elizabeth, and Elizabeth's new husband Clark.
+Dodd's family consist of his wife, Peggy, his adult children, Val and Elizabeth, and Elizabeth's new husband, Clark.
 While at a dinner party in New York, a man accuses The Cause of being a cult.
 Dodd berates him and asks him to leave.
 Freddie pursues the man and assaults him, to Dodd's dismay.
 Dodd's wife Peggy starts having misgivings about Freddie's presence.

-Freddie criticizes Dodd's son Val for disregarding his father's teachings, but Val says Dodd is making it up as he goes along.
+Freddie criticizes Dodd's son, Val, for disregarding his father's teachings, but Val says Dodd is making it up as he goes along.
 Dodd is arrested for practicing medicine without qualifications; Freddie attacks the police officers and is also taken into custody.
-In jail, Freddie erupts in an angry tirade, questioning everything Dodd taught him and accusing him of being a fake.
+In jail, Freddie erupts in an angry tirade, questioning everything Dodd taught him, and accusing him of being a fake.
 Dodd calls Freddie lazy and worthless, claiming nobody but Dodd likes him.
-Upon release they reconcile, but members of The Cause have become suspicious and fearful of Freddie, believing him to be deranged, an undercover agent, or simply beyond help.
+Upon release, they reconcile, but members of The Cause have become suspicious and fearful of Freddie, believing him to be deranged, an undercover agent, or simply beyond help.
 Dodd insists Freddie's behavior can be corrected with rigorous conditioning, which Freddie struggles to internalize.